 Speed of sound in common fluids like water, glycerol, kerosene and more.

 Maximum recommended sound pressure levels in rooms like kindergartens, auditoriums, libraries, cinemas and more.

-Noise Criterion - NC - level is a standard describing relative loudness of a space with a range of frequencies
+Noise Criterion - NC - level is a standard uesd to describe the relative loudness of a space within a range of frequencies.

 Acceptable noise - dBA - level at typical common locations.

 The noise level should not exceed certain values to protect public health and welfare.

 Maximum daily noise dose level when exposed to periods with different levels.

 The NIOSH noise Recommended Exposure Limit - REL - for occupational noise